MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2009/20090817-hypervisor-footprint-debate-part-3-windows-server-2008-hyper-v-vmware-esxi-3-5.md

 You're guess is as good as mine.

 I went to VMware's site and searched for their security development lifecycle.
-I found their [Security Center](http://www.vmware.com/security/advisories/) which lists their patches, but that's just one small aspect to a security development lifecycle.
+I found their [Defender for Cloud](http://www.vmware.com/security/advisories/) which lists their patches, but that's just one small aspect to a security development lifecycle.
 I Bing searched "VMware security development lifecycle" and was returned a sales pitch from VMware to buy something at $1500 per processor.

 No, I'm not kidding.